 Good luck with the site.

 "I was just going through your website and particularly through the "Airport Sleeping Tips".
-I am the Media Officer at XXXXXXX International Airport, my name is XXXXXXX
+I am the Media Officer at XXX International Airport, my name is XXX

 I look forward to receiving some feedback from you."

 I work at YVR, and have seen people sleeping, and have scouted out MANY spots to take naps myself.
 There's Free WiFi available now across the entire airport, so there's no need to go near the Fairmont Hotel if you don't want.
 This is however the best spot to sleep, endless rows of seats with cushions and armrests only ever 3 seats or so which gives you room to curl up and snooze.
 Flights end around 2am, and don't start again until 6.
 24/7 Food at 7-11, Burger King and Subway.
 Everything else closes a bit early, but with those 3 choices, as long as you're not there daily, it's great!
 Very clean (most of the time) the cleaners are a bit loud but they won't go out of their way to bother you.
 Not too cold, or hot, so find a good spot and stretch out.
 There's people who sleep in the domestic side, mostly I think because they haven't explored, word to the wise GO ALL THE WAY TO THE USA END FOR THE BEST AREA.